AlanMatiusevskij/dotfiles/README.md

 Do note that you might need to edit source code (it's a mess, don't look) if you want it to restart processes besides `hyprland, waybar, hyprpaper`.

-When deleting the current ~/.config/ folders to replace with the ones specified during 'creation', the applicaiton creates a one-time backup of the current .config directories that are going to be replaced.
+When deleting the current ~/.config/ folders to replace with the ones specified during 'creation', the application creates a one-time backup of the current .config directories that are going to be replaced.
 Find the backup in ~/.config/configlist/last_replaced/

 ---